 This Chinatown eatery will transport you to the izakaya bars of Japan.
 The team at Musashi Ramen have been perfecting their family recipe for ramen for over 25 years.
 Try the black tora with pork broth and black garlic oil.
 It’s a punchy symphony of rich, aromatic flavours.
 Or roll up your sleeves for the midnight ramen.
 It comes on a portable grill so you can simmer it to the perfect temperature to warm your belly.

-More ramen spots
+More Japanese noodle spots

 Menya Ramen